grobertson/cytube-bot/README.md

 For CyTube-related questions, see the [CyTube documentation](https://github.com/calzoneman/sync/wiki).

-For bot-specific issues, please open an issue in this repository.
+For Rosey-specific issues, please open an issue in this repository.